fifth/bgm-script/README.md

 It has been much easier to get collecting process of friends by official filter since update on 20170222 so it seems we no longer need api built by self.

-Thanks to work by [everpcpc](https://github.com/everpcpc) and my script may take place of his.
+Thanks to the work by [everpcpc](https://github.com/everpcpc) and my script may take place of [his](https://github.com/bangumi/scripts/tree/master/everpcpc).
 Though we provide different experience of the similar, you can just choose the one you like.

-It's preferred to use chrome because I have not test the performance in other browsers
+It's preferred to use chrome because I have not test the performance on other browsers

 ## about folder failed

-no longer useful script due to site update on 20170222 & 20170223
+No longer useful script due to site update on 20170222 & 20170223

-(do NOT try to compete with [sai](https://github.com/Sai) in coding!)
+(It's foolish to try to compete with [sai](https://github.com/Sai) in coding!)